WebStyleProduction24/startfact/wp-content/plugins/addons-for-visual-composer/readme.txt

 In WPBakery Page Builder, add a row wrapper for the element, edit row and check the option 'Dark Background?' at the end of General tab of the row or an inner row element.

-For themes that override the VC row template with one of their own, you may need to add a custom class 'lvca-dark-bg' manually to the VC row wrapper element to activate the dark version of an element.
+For themes that override the WPBakery Page Builder row template with one of their own, you may need to add a custom class 'lvca-dark-bg' manually to the WPBakery Page Builder row wrapper element to activate the dark version of an element.

 = My portfolio does not show any items. =

 Pls install and activate the <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a> to enable custom post type Portfolio.

 == Screenshots ==
-1. The plugin Addons for WPBakery Page Builder tab in WPBakery Page Builder Add Element window.
+1. The plugin Livemesh Addons for WPBakery Page Builder tab in WPBakery Page Builder Add Element window.
 2. WPBakery Page Builder addon elements in action in WPBakery Page Builder tab of Page Edit window.
 3. Editing a addon/extension element in the WPBakery Page Builder.

 == Changelog ==

+= 2.2.1 =
+* Fixed - Bug fixes.

+= 2.2 =
+* Added – Seamless control of number of columns at all device resolutions for all those elements that involve grid – posts/portfolio grid, clients, services, testimonials, team, charts, pricing table etc.
+* Added - Sample animations for services, clients, testimonials, team and pricing table.

+= 2.1 =
+* Added – New simpler grid system for all elements that use grid.

+= 2.0 =
+* Moved to a single code base for premium and free versions

 = 1.9.1 =
 * Rolled back – Update done to WayPoints script since WPBakery Page Builder is yet to upgrade to new version.
 Some reports have come in which suggests that the change broke some pages with certain WPBakery page builder elements.

 = 1.9.0 =
-* Updated – Changed plugin name to Addons for WPBakery Page Builder to help reflect recent renaming of Visual Composer to WPBakery Page Builder.
+* Updated – Changed plugin name to Livemesh Addons for WPBakery Page Builder to help reflect recent renaming of Visual Composer to WPBakery Page Builder.
-* Updated - Changed plugin options menu title from VC Addons to WPBakery Addons in WordPress admin.
+* Updated - Changed plugin options menu title from WPBakery Page Builder Addons to WPBakery Addons in WordPress admin.
 * Updated - Removed annoying Livemesh prefix from all elements.
 For example, Livemesh Services is now named Services, Livemesh Tabs is now Tabs, Livemesh Grid is now Posts Grid etc.
 * Updated - Moved to latest version of waypoints script.
 * Fixed - The grid won't display filters when specific taxonomy terms are chosen in the build query.
+* Fixed - Most elements display a default icon in the Add Element window and in the WPBakery builder.

 = 1.8.2 =
 * Fixed – Posts Grid columns can break in certain resolutions in FireFox.